SpielmannLab/nf-core_rnaseq/README.md

 ## <a name ="limma"></a> limma

-Similar to the execution of deseq2, the [parameters file](./limma/params_limma.yaml) must be customized.
+Similar to the execution of deseq2, the [parameters file](./de_analysis/limma/params_limma.yaml) must be customized.
 Start the job with the following command:

 ```bash
 Rscript limma.R
 ```

+By default the R script `limma.R` uses the parameters from `params_limma.yaml` to execute `limma.rmd`.